 The Company's main revenue source is premiums.
 The Company purchases reinsurance to reduce exposure to significant losses.
-Gross premiums written increased by \$859 million or 13% in 2021 compared to 2020 with increases in both the insurance and reinsurance segments.
+Gross premiums written increased by \$529 million or 7% in 2022 compared to 2021 with a \$722 million increase in the insurance segment partially offset by a \$194 million reduction in the reinsurance segment.